-Indicator Data: The measure of value survey launched spring 2019, and the main data source for this data point collection was the "Big Event".
-More than 9 out of 10 students rated the "Big Event" as a very valuable or above average value.
-The initial survey in spring 2019 consisted of 111 responses.
+Indicator Data: The measure of value survey launched spring 2019.
 Moving forward to 2019-20, the number of events hosted and/or supported by Student Life exceeded 80 events, and more than 1,000 students responded to the survey at various events throughout the year.
 The offerings were wide and supported many topics and activities from "Uncovering and Dismantling Bias" to "Time Management" and on a lighter note, "Virtual Bingo".
+Due to Covid, the number of students responding to the survey dropped to 228 students and the percentage of students who found the programming valuable decreased slightly to 81.6%.

-When asked if they would participate in a similar program again, 83% of students said yes (Figure A).
-The percentage of students who found the event very valuable or above average value was 82.8% in the 2019-20 year (Figure B).
-As expected, the indicator decreased, which is due to increased and more diverse event opportunities and an increase in survey responses.
+When asked if they would participate in a similar program again, approximately 9 out of 10 students said yes (Figure A).
+The percentage of students who found the event very valuable or above average value was 81.6% in the 202-21 year (Figure B).
+The indicator decreased likely due to covid and less on-campus activities.